Nab-88/social-graphs-and-interactions/index.md

 ## 5 - Community detection

-Here we have to:
-- Create community for the most relevant graph
-- Analyse them and explain the results
-- Create community based on race or culture
-- Compare them
-- And find the ties between community with cconfusion matrix

 | Community   1        | Community 2              | Community 3          | Community 4                 | Community 5             | Community 6               | Community 7              | Community 8 | Community 9                    | Community 10 | Community 11 |
 |----------------------|--------------------------|----------------------|----------------------------|-------------------------|---------------------------|--------------------------|-------------|--------------------------------|--------------|--------------|